🐟 Book your Montana Guided Fly Fishing Trip Today! BOOK NOW 🐟

 Warm water temps on the Madison River

-It’s getting warm out there.
+It's getting warm out there.
 We have been consistently hitting 90 degrees during the day with bright sun shine.
 This is making the Madison River warm up.
 Trout do not like temps over 68 degrees and catching them when the water is this warm puts them in danger.
 Warm temps carry less oxygen and fighting a rod expends fish.
 Even if they swim away they may die later from the exhaustion.
 Fish fighting and handling practices are more important when we get warm water.
 Take a look here at some of the best practices.
 Better yet pack a thermometer with you and if water temps top 68 stop fishing for the day.
 Ice cream is really good in the afternoons.
+Luckily we have not hit the magic 70 degrees to trigger hoot owl fishing regulation on the Madison.
+We can thank the bottom release water out of Hebgan for that but everyone needs to be aware of the temps this time of year.
+The best bet is to get going early and fish until about 2 pm then go for ice cream and a nap till the sun gets ready to set.

 The Early Bird gets the Worm or Fish